NicolasBuscemi/WineNot/README.md

 5. Start the server: `npm run start`

 ## Usage
-Provide details on how to use your application.
+1. Open your browser and navigate to `http://localhost:3001` after starting the server.
+2. **Log in** or **sign up** to access all features.
+3. Browse wines by selecting a category (red, white, rose, sparkling, dessert).
+4. Click on a wine to view detailed information.
+5. Add reviews to wines by clicking the "Add Review" button (requires login).
+6. Manage your profile and view your reviews by accessing your account.

 ## API Endpoints

+### User Endpoints
+- **POST /api/users/signup**: Create a new user account.
+- **POST /api/users/login**: Log in to an existing user account.
+- **PATCH /api/users/profile**: Update the logged-in user's profile.
+- **DELETE /api/users/profile**: Delete the logged-in user's account along with all associated reviews.

+### Wine Review Endpoints (Wines Page)
+- **GET /api/wine-reviews/:wineId**: Retrieve all reviews for a specific wine by its ID.
+- **POST /api/wine-reviews**: Create a new review for a specific wine.

+### User Wine Review Endpoints (Reviews Page)
-- **GET /api/reviews**: Retrieve all wine reviews
+- **GET /api/reviews**: Retrieve all user-created wine reviews.
-- **POST /api/reviews**: Create a new wine review
+- **POST /api/reviews**: Create a new review for a user-added wine.
-- **GET /api/reviews/:id**: Retrieve a specific wine review by ID
+- **GET /api/reviews/:id**: Retrieve a specific user-added wine review by ID.
-- **PATCH /api/reviews/:id**: Update a specific wine review by ID
+- **PATCH /api/reviews/:id**: Update a specific user-added wine review by ID.
-- **DELETE /api/reviews/:id**: Delete a specific wine review by ID
+- **DELETE /api/reviews/:id**: Delete a specific user-added wine review by ID.

 ## Technologies Used
 - Node.js